EV charging prices unified: UAE motorists brace for extra costs, but say it will reduce crowding

 “However, I don't own a Tesla, and my car is much cheaper, which makes charging a bit more difficult.
 I own a Volkswagen ID.4 that does support fast charging but the actual speed can be slower than some competitors, especially on less powerful chargers.
 I installed a charging port in my villa, so the use of public chargers is limited in my case, unless absolutely needed or if I am experiencing range anxiety.
 But it’s a welcome move," she added.

-Starting June 1, 2023, the cost of charging electric vehicles at public charging stations had been 38 fils per kWh + fuel Surcharge per kWh + VAT for commercial and non-commercial EV Green Charger registered users.
+Since June 1, 2023, the cost of charging electric vehicles at public charging stations has been 38 fils per kWh + fuel Surcharge per kWh + VAT for commercial and non-commercial EV Green Charger registered users.

 Similarly, Palestinian resident Sajida Alam, feels while it remains to be seen how it’ll pan out for all end-users, it is certainly a clear attempt to standardise prices by unifying charging fees.